 Working hours in North America and the U.K. have steadily risen in the last 20 years.
 A DIT research report found that 1 in 6 employees now work more than 60 hours a week.
 Full time employees in the U.K. work the longest hours in Europe and a British Medical Association report found that 77% of consultants work more than 50 hours a week and 46% more than 60 hours.

 According to U.S. Census and CPS data, the number of employed American men regularly working more than 48 hours per week is higher today than it was 25 years ago.
 Using CPS data from 1979 to 2006, this increase was greatest among highly educated, highly-paid, and older men, was concentrated in the 1980s, and was largely confined to workers paid on a salaried basis.
 A new study by the Organization for Economic Cooperation and Development (OECD) confirms that on average, people in the U.S. are putting in 20 per cent more hours of work than they did in 1970.
 It also shows that in the same period, the number of hours worked in all the other industrialized countries, except for Canada, decreased.
-The average work week in the U.S. is 54 hours according to a Sage Software Survey in 2007.
+The average work week in the U.S. is 54 hours according to a Sage Software Survey.
 In an average week, only 14 percent work 40 hours or less.
 One-third work 50-59 hours a week, and 80% work between 40 and 79 hours according to a 2006 study of 2,500 Americans.
 In Japan, in contrast, annual work hours declined 17 per cent and in France they declined by 24 per cent.
 In general, a third of all American workers could be viewed as chronically overworked in 2004, according to a report by the nonprofit Families and Work Institute in New York City.

 So in many ways we have begun to accept overwork or workaholism as a necessity to drive productivity.
 At what cost?